Various Thoughts About My Work

 (of which, fortunately, there are few), but also for occasionally

 suggesting better ways of expressing the ideas.
-As

-re-gathering thoughts, their objectives are made more clear
+and sometimes re-gathering thoughts, their objectives are

-for that I am eternally grateful.
+sharper focus, and for that I am eternally grateful.

-In our exchanges, he also
+In our exchanges,

-has provided me with further insights into
+he also has provided me with further insights

 There